Loading...

 ssh labuser@192.168.1.50

-If the key is accepted and permissions are correct, the session should start without prompting for a password.
+If the key is accepted and permissions are correct, the session should start without prompting for the account password.
+If you set a key passphrase, you may be prompted for the passphrase (or your agent will handle it).

 Command